 In a virtual machine, a fully operational OS must be available whereas for a Docker container, parts of the OS and the kernel are shared with other system resources which makes it easy to create and remove Docker containers, unlike virtual machines which need a complete installation.

 Since containers are lightweight and do not require extensive system resources, they can run in parallel in a single machine but they cannot be migrated during the execution unlike virtual machines which can be migrated while executing .

-Containers, much like virtual machines, allows users to interact with them.
-As an example of this powerful feature, we can create a fully fledged Ubuntu machine by running a container using Ubuntu image as follows:
+Containers, much like virtual machines, allow users to interact with them.
+As an example of this powerful feature, we can create a fully-fledged Ubuntu machine by running a container using Ubuntu image as follows:

 docker run -t -i ubuntu /bin/bash